Why Domestic Violence Victims Don't “Just Leave”

 Posted Apr 07, 2018

 Chances are, you know someone with a violent partner.
-Perhaps you already suspect that is the case.
+Perhaps you already suspect who that person is.
 Why?
 There are clues.
 Missed work, healing injuries coupled with implausible explanations of how they occurred, visible nervousness and anxiety when the phone rings—perhaps you can even hear the angry tone of voice on the other end.

 You suspect that you have never met the potentially violent partner because he or she would be a walking red flag of controlling, rude mannerisms.
 Or maybe you are suspicious because you have.